Bobby Benson Center's Facility

 There is a central field in the center of the facility that is surrounded by a walkway that leads to the four residential cabins and to the schoolhouse (20 x 30 foot building) located on the western end of the facility primarily used for educational purposes.
-A mobile office trailer is located onsite which houses the Human Resources Department and the Accounting Department.
+A mobile office trailer is located onsite which houses the Continuum of Care Treatment (North Shore).
 Adjacent to the trailer is a covered area used as a weight room.
 There is also a small basketball court area.

-The Administration building includes: The reception area, Intake Coordinator's Office, Nursing Office, Clinical Director's Office, Operation's Manager and Facility Coordinator's Office, IT Server Room, Conference room, Chemical Dependency Coordinator's Office, youth group room, staff kitchen, and storage areas.
+The Administration building includes: The reception area, Intake Coordinator's Office, Nursing Office, Clinical Director's Office, Operation's Manager and Facility Coordinator's Office, IT Server Room, Conference room, Quality Assurance Coordinator's Office, Accounting/Human Resources Office, Accounts Payable and Accounts Receivables Office, staff kitchen, and storage areas.

 In the front lobby you will find an amazing drawing of Bobby Benson Center, a large framed article of a story written about the opening of the center and much more memorabilia of the center.

-The building is gratefully dedicated to the Harold K.L.
+The building is dedicated to the Harold K.L.
 Castle Foundation

 BBC presents a comfortable and secure living environment for all four cabins so youth can relax during leisure time.
 Each cabin has four bedrooms, with its own AC unit and bathroom.
 There are eight beds (two youth per room).
 The living room area is furnished with comfortable couches and chairs where youth can relax and enjoy entertainment and/or each other’s company.

-Each Cabin has been given a Name and Meaning and each are gratefully dedicated as follows:
+Each Cabin has been given a Name and Meaning: